Combinatorial local convexity implies convexity in finite dimensional CAT(0) cubed complexes: Late additions

 \begin{proof}[Proof of Theorem~\ref{thm:hyperplane}] Let $X'$ be the first cubical subdivision of $X$.
 Then the hyperplane $\Sigma$ is regarded as a subcomplex of $X'$.
 Let $v$ be a vertex of $\Sigma\subset X'$.
 Then, by using the first assertion of Theorem~\ref{thm:Sageev}, we see that $\Lk(v,X')$ is the spherical join (or the spherical suspension) $S^0*\Lk(v,\Sigma)$.
 Hence $\Lk(v,\Sigma)$ is a full subcomplex of $\Lk(v,X')$.
 By Theorem~\ref{thm:convex}, this implies that $\Sigma$ is convex in $X'$, completing the proof of the first assertion.

 To prove the second assertion, recall the second assertion of Theorem~\ref{thm:Sageev}, and let $X_1$ and $X_2$ be the closures of the components of $X'\setminus \Sigma$.
 Regard $X_1$ and $X_2$ as subcomplexes of $X'$, Then we can easily check that the link of each vertex $v$ of each of $X_1$ and $X_2$ is a full subcomplex of $\Lk(v,X')$.
-Hence, $X_1$ and $X_2$ are convex in $X'$ by Theorem~\ref{thm:convex}, completeing the proof of the second assertion. \end{proof}
+Hence, $X_1$ and $X_2$ are convex in $X'$ by Theorem~\ref{thm:convex}, completing the proof of the second assertion. \end{proof}

+Finally, we recall Farley's results in \cite{Farley} that immediately imply Theorem~\ref{thm:hyperplane}.
+For every finite dimensional CAT(0) cubical complex $X$, Farley constructs a cubical complex $\BB(X)$ and a map $\pi_{\BB}:\BB(X)\to X$ that satisfy the following conditions for every component $B$ of $\BB(X)$. \begin{enumerate} \item The map $\pi_{\BB}$ embeds $B$ isometrically into $X$ (\cite[Theorem 4.1]{Farley}). \item There is a hight function $h:B\to [0,1]$, such that, for each $t\in [0,1]$, $B_t:=h^{-1}(t)$ is a closed convex set of $\BB(X)$.
+The space $\pi_{\BB}(B_t)$ is a closed convex subset of $X$ (\cite[lemma 4.3(1)]{Farley}).
+Moreover, $\pi_{\BB}(B_{1/2})$ is a hyperplane (\cite[Definition 4.5]{Farley}). \item $\pi_0\times h:B \to B_0\times [0,1]$ is an isometry, where $\pi_0$ is the projection onto the closed convex subspace $B_0$ (\cite[lemma 4.3(2)]{Farley}). \item Each subspace $\pi_{\BB}(B_t)$ ($0<t<1$) separates $X$ into two open convex complementary half-spaces (\cite[Theorem 4.3]{Farley}). \end{enumerate} Theorem~\ref{thm:hyperplane} immediately follows from these results.
+In fact, the convexity of a hyperplane is included in (2), and the convexity of closed half-spaces bounded by a hyperplane follows from the fact that every such closed half-space is the intersection of a family of convex open half-spaces in (4).
+It can be also proved directly by a slight modification of the final step of \cite[Proof of Theorem 4.4]{Farley}.

-As noted in the preintroduction, the above theorem had been proved by Farley~\cite[Theorem 4.4]{Farley}.
-His proof is based on Crisp-Wiest~\cite[Theorem 1(2)]{Crisp-Wiest}, which we explained in Subsection~\ref{subsec:2}.
-By nicely applying it, he gives simple proofs of both Theorem~\ref{thm:Sageev} and Theorem~\ref{thm:hyperplane}.
+We note that the assertion (1) is obtained by a nice application of Crisp-Wiest~\cite[Theorem 1(2)]{Crisp-Wiest}, which we explained in Subsection~\ref{subsec:2}.
 Moreover, he observes that the result of Crisp-Wiest and so Theorem~\ref{thm:hyperplane} hold under the weaker assumption that the cubical complex $X$ is {\it locally finite-dimensional}, i.e., the link of each vertex is a finite-dimensional simplicial complex~\cite[Definition 2.1]{Farley}.
 According to \cite[Theorem A.6]{Leary}, this is a necessary and sufficient condition for a cubical complex to be complete.